strimzi/proposals/075-connector-offsets-support.md

 ## Proposal

 Strimzi should include mechanisms to let users manage offsets when utilising the KafkaConnector resources.
-This proposal suggests different approaches for each action, since they are all slightly different.
-In summary:
- - listing offsets via a ConfigMap and enabled/disabled through an annotation
- - altering offsets via an annotation and ConfigMap
- - deleting offsets via an annotation on the KafkaConnector resource and through a configuration option when the connector is deleted
+This proposal suggests introducing a new annotation on the KafkaConnector resource to trigger each operation.
+The operations are:
+* List offsets.
+* Alter offsets.
+* Reset offsets.

+The list offsets operation uses a ConfigMap for the output.
+The alter offsets operation uses a ConfigMap for the input.

 ### Request/Response from the API endpoints